Dastardi/Dastardi.github.io/aboutme.md

 ---
 layout: page
 title: About Me
-subtitle: All the detail you're looking for
+subtitle: All the details you're looking for
 ---

 ### Who am I?